 - Track 1: a gradual and planned improvement of the compliance, quality and understanding of the metals/inorganics registration dossiers

-- Track 2: to resolve outstanding technical and methodological issues that will allow to improve the relevance of hazard, risk assessment and risk management of metals and inorganics.
+- Track 2: to resolve outstanding technical and methodological issues that allow to improve the relevance of hazard, risk assessment and risk management of metals and inorganics.

-How will MISA work?
+How does MISA work?

 MISA is built on the following blocks:

-- Definition of the baseline situation: surveys run in 2017 within the sector provided an overview of the situation of a number of registration dossiers for metals, metal compounds and inorganics (Baseline Reports).
+- Definition of the baseline situation: surveys were run in 2017 within the sector and provided an overview of the situation of a number of registration dossiers for metals, metal compounds and inorganics (Baseline Reports).

 - The monitoring and review of progress made with MISA in a sectorial fashion, including recommendations for further review of priorities/actions.

 Participants benefit from sharing knowledge and practical guidance on issues specific to metals and inorganics, like for instance hazard identification and classification, reporting and assessment of UVCBs and exposure assessment.
 Joining increases the possibilities for data sharing and could support cost effective improvement of registration dossiers.
 MISA also allows to further build on the resources that industry has invested during the past 10 years in REACH registration and make the best use of the data, by improving, valorising and using these.